Gibson Hall, S-235

 - Augustine's City of God

 - The Future of Political Theology.
-Forthcoming in 2017, possibly from Wiley-Blackwell.
+Forthcoming, possibly from Wiley-Blackwell.

 - Comparative Religious Ethics: The Major Works.
 In 4 Volumes.
 Editor, with co-Editors Matthew Puffer and Mark Storslee.
 Routledge, 2015.